Bulat-Ziganshin/Compression-Research/mtf/readme.md

 This requires very careful programming that should provide a lot of ILP.
 In particular, input data should be prefetched, and probably multiple symbol/position checks should be interleaved.
 Otherwise, we would stall a lot at memory delays and execution dependencies.
-* Processimg multiple input symbols for the same buffer simultaneously makes it harder to simultaneously shift data in the MTF queue.
-I.e. when we are looking for 4 (different) symbols, we should shift MTF queue by 4 positions until we got the first match, then by 3 positions until we get second match and so on.
-Alternatively, we can use 2 stages - the first stage only discovers symbol ranks and the second stage performs actual data shift.
+* Processing multiple input symbols for the same buffer simultaneously makes it harder to simultaneously shift data in the MTF queue.
+I.e. when we are looking for 4 (different) symbols, we should shift MTF queue by 4 positions until we got the first match, then by 3 positions until we got second match and so on.
+Alternatively, we can use 2 stages - the first stage only discovers symbol ranks and the second stage shifts the data.
 * Checking multiple MTF positions by the single warp is easy to implement, but results in significant inefficiency, especially on low-entropy data.
-Peter Fenwick discovered that average rank (on Calgary corpus) is ~6, meaning that ~80% of comparisons are wasted, in addition to equivalent operations performed by multiple lanes.
+Peter Fenwick discovered that average rank (on Calgary corpus) is ~6, meaning that ~80% of comparisons are wasted, in addition to duplicating operations performed by multiple lanes.

 The same 3 versions of parallelism can be exploited at ILP level:
 * multiple buffers are processed by [mtf_2buffers]